Identifying the host of compact binary mergers: Results

-Active galactic nuclei (AGNs) can appear highly luminous due to accretion-powered emission.
+\textbf{{\em Impact of Active Galactic Nuclei.---}} Active galactic nuclei (AGNs) can appear highly luminous due to accretion-powered emission.
 They may thus be preferentially included in the brightest $1\%$ sample even if their stellar content would not otherwise qualify, thereby compromising proper identification of associated galaxies in our method.

 To test this, we repeat the analysis by removing all observationally confirmed AGNs from the brightest 1\% of galaxies.
 We apply the empirical AGN selection criteria proposed by \citet{Stern_2012} and \citet{Assef_2013}, and also check each galaxy in the \textsc{SIMBAD} database \citep[]{Wenger_2000}.
 We find four, one, and zero confirmed AGNs for \texttt{S250207bg}, \texttt{GW190814}, and \texttt{S250830bp}, respectively, among the brightest 1\% of galaxies considered across all photometric bands.